bcgov/ols-router/glossary.md

 <a name="route">route</a> | Geometry of the best route found; represented as a structured sequence of points.
 <a name="routeDescription">routeDescription</a> | A short description of the nature of the requested route.
 This will be echoed in the returned route representation for use in your application.
 For example:<br>Fastest route from 1002 Johnson St, Victoria to 1105 Royal Ave, New Westminster
 <a name="searchTimestamp">searchTimeStamp</a> | date and time request was processed
+<a name="snapDistance">snapDistance</a> | The maximum distance (in metres) away from the road that a point can be located within and still find a route.
+Default is 1000.
 <a name="toPoints">toPoints</a> | A list of destination points in geographic coordinates (lon/lat).
 Commas are used to separate coordinates and points as in the following list of two points: -124.972951,49.715181,-123.139464,49.704015
 <a name="srsCode">srsCode</a> | The EPSG code of the spatial reference system used to state the coordinate location of all geometry features in HTTP response.
 Allowed values are:<br>3005: BC Albers<br>4326: WGS 84 (default)<br>26907-26911: NAD83/UTM Zones 7N through 11N<br>32607-32611: WGS84/UTM Zones 7N through 11N<br>26707-26711: NAD27/UTM Zones 7N through 11N
 <a name="time">time</a> | Duration of the best route found (in seconds)